21andrewchang/project.t/ideas.md

   is trying to stop the combo w/ defensive spell
 - keep players on the stie w/ typing practice
   - typing practice = farming you can level up your abilities (defensive spell blocks more damage etc)
+- classes have different moves/abilities so the combo (word) you type to cast it is different
+  - mage (charge, fireball)
+  - swordsman (jab, slash)